twolodzko/tymwol.github.io/ml-checklist.md

  * Does the code run  (e.g. the Jupyter notebook does not crash)?
  * Was it proven that the model actually solves the problem you were trying to solve?
  * What metrics should be used to assess the model performance?
-How does the model perform?
 Is the performance acceptable?
  * Did you check for overfitting?
  * Are there any potential [data leaks][data-leak] that might have inflated the performance?
  * Are the results reproducible?
 Is it documented (as a code) how to reproduce them?